 The Bible teaches that bad things don’t just happen to sinful people, they happen to good people, too.
 Just like good things happen to good and bad people (Matthew 5:45).
 Therefore, we are admonished not to judge those who are suffering because misfortune doesn’t always mean that it is punishment from God for sin (John 9:1-3).
-Satan afflicts people but the good news is that God overrules evil for the good of His children (Romans 8:28).
+Satan afflicts people but the good news is that God overrules evil for the good for the benefit of His children (Romans 8:28).

 The Book of Job tells us that at the end, the Lord said to Eliphaz, “I am angry with you and your two friends, because you have not spoken the truth about me, as my servant Job has” (Job 42:7).
 And God asked Job to offer a burnt offering on behalf of his friends and pray for them that He may forgive them and not punish them.
-In Job 38, we read about his conversation with God.

 God Rewards Job

 We learn from the Book of Job that although this righteous man didn’t understand why God allowed calamities to happen to him, he didn’t lose his hope.
 By faith, he rose from the pits of discouragement and hopelessness to the heights of full trust in the mercy and the saving grace of God.
 And he declared: “Though He slay me, yet will I trust Him… He also shall be my salvation… I know that I shall be vindicated” (Job 13:15-18).
 The character Job displayed was that of full trust.